Once you’ve set up your Moodle website and installed a theme for Moodle, the next step is adding course content.

 Well, setting up a course in Moodle is quite simple, albeit a bit tedious.
+No reason to worry here, we got you covered.

 Let’s go through it step by step!